callihiggins/IMA-FE/09_sep30_day9/README.md

     * Remember you need 10 Learning Logs completed by the end of the semester.
 At this point you should have about 5.

-    * Double check and make sure you have turned in all assignments on NYU Classes and have addressed any comments requesting resubmission.
+    * Double check and make sure you have turned in all assignments on Brightspace and have addressed any comments requesting resubmission.

     * Do learning logs and schedule office hours if you are stuck!